 In addition, evaluation points are assigned for substances that based on scientific tests are classified with R-phrases according to Directive 67/548 / EEC or H-phrases according to Regulation (EC) No. 1272/2008.
 The number of points can be found in the AwSV, Appendix 1.

 For mixtures, the classification can be calculated taking into account the individual components, as described in Appendix 1 of the AwSV.
 This can be replaced by scientific tests of the mixture.
-The classification is then based on the same point system as for substances (with exception of biodegradability and bioaccumulation, see above).
+The classification is then based on the same point system as for substances, only that mixtures can't be classified as "not hazardous to water" (due to the lack of data for biodegradability and bioaccumulation, see above).

-A substance or mixture is regarded as "not hazardous to water" if the following criteria apply:
+A substance is regarded as "not hazardous to water" if the following criteria apply: